 The Path to Health and Happiness™

 The goal of WalkCT is to foster a state where sidewalks meet trails, where cities are linked to towns, and no resident is further than 15 minutes away from a great walk.
-That is why we've created an online resource where you can find information on Connecticut trails and pathways, family-friendly events, and healthy living resources.
+That is why we've created an online resource where you can find information on Connecticut trails and pathways.
 Finding your stride is easy at www.walkct.org.

 Register Walking Locations

 If you have trails or walking routes that you would like feature on our website, please register them at WalkCT.org.
 This free service will make it easier for Connecticut residents and visitors to locate the many great walking opportunities that exist throughout the state.

 Did you know that walkers spend about 50% more than people using any other mode of transportation?
 Or that active recreation is one of the hottest things in tourism these days?
 Or that walkable communities have higher real estate values and lower levels of obesity and diabetes than communities that are car-dependant?
 Fortunately, CFPA’s WalkCT initiative is dedicated to make walking a regular part of Connecticut’s culture.